HQ20/soldoc/README.md

 </p>

 soldoc is a solidity documentation generator.
 This generator was created due to a need of giving documentation to developers and clients.
 Thinking about it, we first created this tool to generate an HTML self hosted page, but then we also decided to generate a PDF.

 See demo [here](https://soldoc-demo.netlify.com/).

+Please note that, there's also a pdf example in `./example` folder.
+This pdf is a first draft.
+We intend to have a better template soon and open the opportunity to get new templates.

 ## Features
 * Generates documentation with soft colors :eyes: